 To move away from the current, more linear consumption method, the circular economy philosophy aims to close the linear consumption loop, reducing our material footprint, by re-using resources efficiently and profitably.

 The proper management of waste is a vital part of our sustainable future and using the right materials can contribute to sustainable living.

 The need for developers to partner with manufacturers that offer sustainable materials and end-of-life programs, like upcycling, which transforms used building materials into products with the same qualities as those of virgin materials, is vital.
 It decreases the amount of waste sent to landfills each year and reduces our material footprint, creating a cleaner and more efficient sustainable future.

-Rockon acoustic solutions are made of stone wool, a sustainable material that is essentially inexhaustible.
-They are durable and can be upcycled, contributing to the circular economy and a cleaner future.
+Rockon acoustic solutions are made of stone wool which is produced from abundant natural resources and recycled materials.
+They are durable and can be recycled endlessly, contributing to a more circular and sustainable economy and future.
 Contact us to find the perfect environmentally friendly ceiling for your next project

 By working with Rockfon, you are getting much more than acoustic solutions.
 You contribute to a more sustainable future.